Galapagos Finches/Darwin’s Finches

 (Geospiza magnirostris magnirostris)

-Although Darwin’s Finches are divided into these groups, they are very much alike in colouration, size and habitat.
+Although Darwin’s Finches are divided into these groups, they are very much alike in coloration, size and habitat.
 The only difference between them is the size and shape of their beaks.
 It is the differently evolved beaks that characterize these amazing birds.
 The finches all evolved from a single species called the Blue-Black Grassquit Finch (Volatinia jacarina) which was found along the Pacific coast of South America.

 Once they settled on the Galapagos Islands, the finches adapted to their habitat and the size and shape of their beaks reflect their specializations.